profullstack/flog-std/filesystem/README.md

-*This is API is partially implemented and not ready yet.*
+*This is API is a stub and not implemented yet.*

 # Filesystem API